langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 Web pages created with the framework must include scripts to install HTMX and AlpineJs libraries, usually in the Head section of the web page.
 See RealWorldSharp AppHead.cs file for an example.

-## 1. Coding with HtmlSharp
+## 1. Coding with SharpHtml

 First step in creating a web application is designing and creating web pages.
-This is done using HtmlSharp library.
+This is done using SharpHtml library.

 Coding with HtmlSharp is very much like working with actual HTML and is in some ways similar with how React coding is done: pseudo HTML mixed with  code, functions that act as reusable components, AJAX calls.
 However, unlike React, there is no state management, no hooks, no props, no npm, no nodejs.
-In HtmlSharp, every HTML element has a corresponding function which ultimately generates the exact HTML tag that is targeting.
+In SharpHtml, every HTML element has a corresponding function which ultimately generates the exact HTML tag that is targeting.
 For example:

 >    public static HtmlElement div(…)